 In the end, inclusive madrasas with different learning bases remain differentiated education because students with special needs who attend school are unique with their own characteristics.
 Differentiated learning is learning that focuses on students, knowing their needs, strengths, and interests, and responding to the diversity of students in the classroom (Marlina, 2019).
-In differentiated learning, teachers are required to continuously observe students' conditions, monitor their strengths and weaknesses, assess readiness, and use preferences that are not equal because they accommodate the different paths to the same goal (Tomlinson, 1999).
+In differentiated learning, teachers are required to continuously observe students' conditions, monitor their strengths and weaknesses, assess readiness, and use preferences that are not equal because they accommodate the differences between students.
+So even though the learning goal is the same, students may take different paths to the same goal (Tomlinson, 1999).